 I believe entering counselling is a brave move.
 Once you recognise you need help, counselling is your first step to exploring how to resolve the events and circumstances life throws at you.

 My foundation training in counselling was at The Minster Centre in an Integrative approach.
 I specialised and qualified in a Person-Centred approach, with Humanistic influences.
-I am a BACP Accredited Counsellor.
+I am a BACP Accredited Counsellor and Clinical Supervisor.
 As an Accredited counsellor I have achieved a high standard of knowledge, experience and development that is widely recognised and valued throughout the industry.

 My experience includes; working in a hospice; specialising in bereavement, loss and change.
 I work with clients exploring the emotional effects of living with dyslexia (and associated diagnosis) in adulthood.
 My most recent experience is as a COVID -19 first line trauma response; offering NHS medical and nursing staff emotional support during the pandemic.